ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 ..
 Warning:: Working under Windows is not recommended.

-In Centos-based platforms, we recommend installing the following dependencies:
+In CentOS-based platforms, we recommend installing the following dependencies:

 .. include:: /../scripts/centos-req.sh
    :code: bash